 This is everything you’ll need for a simple cheese omelette (see more variations below).

-• Eggs – we use large eggs, right out of the refrigerator
+• Eggs – we use large eggs, right out of the refrigerator.
+You’ll need 2 eggs to make 1 omelette.

-• Salt – just a pinch is plenty.
-We use fine sea salt which dissolves quickly.
+• Salt – just a pinch of fine sea salt is plenty.

 • Butter – you want to keep a well-buttered skillet for each omelette.
-Butter adds flavor and keeps the omelette from sticking.
+Butter adds flavor and keeps the egg from sticking.

-• Cheese – we love shredded mozzarella cheese (low moisture, part-skim), but you can use cheddar or your favorite cheese.
+• Cheese – we love shredded mozzarella cheese (low moisture, part-skim), but you can use cheddar, Mexican cheese blend, Swiss, Monterey Jack, or your favorite cheese for omelettes.

 Ingredients for a cheese omelette